rstemmer/musicdb/docs/source/usage/install.rst

 .. note::

-   In case you just upgraded from an old MusicDB installation, see :doc:`/basics/data` for the transition to the new file and directory structure.
+   In case you just upgraded from an old (before 8.0.0) MusicDB installation, see :doc:`/basics/data` for the transition to the new file and directory structure.

 This section describes the initial setup for MusicDB.
 Those steps are required to provide MusicDB a valid environment.